julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **Burned before rituals, tucked into clothing, or brewed into tea before divination, this herb protects against nightmares, unwanted spirits, and even travelers on the astral plane**.

-Shamans, midwives, witches—have always trusted mugwort as their companion when traveling between worlds.
+Shamans, midwives, witches have always trusted mugwort as their companion when traveling between worlds.

 Mugwort also appears in lunar and dreamwork lore.
 See **[Dreamwork & Night Magic](/witchy-plants-bedroom/)** for how herbs like mugwort and juniper guide spirit travel.